jmarca/makedir/README.md

 I wrote this one independently of that one, and after comparing the code, they do about the same thing.

-If you want a widely used, well supported mkdirp, use mkdirp.
+If you want a widely used, well supported mkdirp, use node-mkdirp.
 On the other hand, this one works too.

 The primary use case I wrote this library for was to make RESTful file